Medalist Diversified REIT: $4.75 Price Target from Aegis Capital and History of Double-Digit Dividend Yield Since November 2018 IPO

 Not only can investors buying at these low prices get an extremely healthy double-digit yield, there is also decent upside potential for the share price itself.

-Analysts at Aegis Capital gave Medalist a buy recommendation and $5.50 price target on their initial report in 2019, and since then, Medalist has gone on to acquire an additional three properties, doubling its portfolio.
+Analysts at Aegis Capital have given Medalist a buy recommendation and $4.75 price target, and Medalist has gone on to acquire an additional three properties, doubling its portfolio.

 We think the share price will ultimately trade much higher as more investors learn of the opportunity with Medalist, and investors wanting to add dividend exposure to their portfolio should act quickly while the shares are still trading well below the estimated NPV.